spellshift/realm/docs/_docs/dev-guide/tavern.md

 }
 ```

-If the mutation returns a bundle, it should be fetched from the CDN to provide necessary assets (a tar.gz) for eldrich execution.
+If the mutation returns a bundle, it should be fetched from the CDN to provide necessary assets (a tar.gz) for eldritch execution.
+The Task ID should be saved for later reporting results of task execution.

 ## Submitting Results